spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-inventory-management-feature.md

 {% endinfo_block %}

-### 5) Import data

-Import warehouses and warehouse address data:
+### 5) Import warehouses and warehouse address data

 1. Prepare your data according to your requirements using our demo data:

 **vendor/spryker/spryker/Bundles/StockDataImport/data/import/warehouse.csv**